Daily: 9.00am – 9.00pm

 In a fascinating showcase of plants Western and South Australia that thrive in a cool-dry climate, discover how different species have adapted to survive the long dry seasons, and how some plants have even come to rely on fires to aid their reproduction.

-Explore a sea of colourful flowers, evergreen shrubs, succulents and bulbs as you through the South African landscape.
+Explore a sea of colourful flowers, evergreen shrubs, succulents and bulbs as you walk through the South African landscape.

 South Africa is home to an amazing number of exclusive or endemic species, including ‘Fynbos’ plants.
 These species have needle-like leaves that form thickets of fire-prone, hard-leaf shrubs that grow in sandy, low-nutrient soil.
 Many of the plants found in this vegetation have small, dark leaves covered in a waxy outer layer that helps them to retain moisture.